Disk and image pricing

 - Get started with Compute Engine.

 - Learn about Compute Engine solutions and use cases.

 - Learn more about Compute Engine storage options.

 - Learn more about Compute Engine operating systems.

-- Review VM instances pricing, Networking pricing, Sole-tenant nodes pricing, or GPUs pricing.
+- Review VM instance pricing, Networking pricing, Sole-tenant node pricing, or GPU pricing.